edamla/mediterraneanagency/_books/2021-09-01-jerusalem-and-palestine-for-young-people.md

 No cause can be defended without being known.
 Jerusalem is the common cause of all Muslims.
-InshaAllah, it will bring unity and solidarity to the Islamic world and will also be the means of salva- tion for all the oppressed and needy.
-In this book, important topics related to Jerusalem and Pales- tine are presented comprehensively, from the time of Hz.
+InshaAllah, it will bring unity and solidarity to the Islamic world and will also be the means of salvation for all the oppressed and needy.
+In this book, important topics related to Jerusalem and Palestine are presented comprehensively, from the time of Hz.
 Umar to the present day, in chronological order and with illustrations.
 <!--more-->